Zal Yanovsky: Musical career

 It was at this time that he met John Sebastian, and they formed the Lovin' Spoonful with Steve Boone and Joe Butler.
 According to Sebastian: "He could play like Elmore James, he could play like Floyd Cramer, he could play like Chuck Berry.
 He could play like all these people, yet he still had his own overpowering personality.
 Out of this we could, I thought, craft something with real flexibility."
 The Lovin' Spoonful had hits such as "Do You Believe in Magic", "Summer in the City", "Daydream", "Did You Ever Have to Make Up Your Mind?", "Darling Be Home Soon", and "You Didn't Have to Be So Nice".
 The group's only number one was "Summer In The City" (which stayed there for three weeks in August 1966).

 In 1966, he was arrested in the United States on a marijuana-related charge.

-Returning to his native Canada, he recorded the solo album Alive and Well in Argentina (and Loving Every Minute of It).
-Buddah Records released the album in the U.S. in 1968, along with "As Long as You're Here", a single that did not appear on the album.
-The single (on which the B-side was the same track without vocals and with playback backwards) just missed the Billboard Hot 100, but fared a little better in Cashbox, peaking at No. 73, and reaching No. 57 in the Canadian RPM Magazine charts.
-Kama Sutra Records reissued the album in 1971 with a completely different cover, and the inclusion of "As Long as You're Here".
+In May 1967, Sebastian convened a meeting with Butler and Boone to discuss the Spoonful's future.
+Sebastian expressed frustration with Yanovsky's increasingly erratic public behavior and his derogatory treatment of his bandmates.
+Sebastian concluded that either Yanovsky should be fired, or else he was prepared to leave the band.
+Butler, who had never gotten along with Yanovsky and was increasingly the target of Yanovsky's insults, agreed with Sebastian.
+In a subsequent group meeting at Sebastian's apartment, the band informed Yanovsky that he had been fired.
+That June, rumors circulated that the band was breaking up.
+Yanovsky agreed to appear for the rest of the group's scheduled dates, and he last performed with the Spoonful on June 24, 1967, at the Forest Hills Music Festival in Queens, New York.
+Four days later, on June 28, Hit Parader magazine interviewed him to discuss what it termed his "uncertain future".